stepanenko/javascript-info/Matrix/13_set_map.md

 ## Map

-Map is a collection of keyed data items, just like an Object.
-But the main difference is that Map allows keys of any type.
+`Map` is a collection of keyed data items, just like an `Object`.
+But the main difference is that `Map` allows keys of any type.
+Also, `Map` preserves the insertion order of its values, unlike a regular `Object`.

 Methods and properties are: